 The City of Chamblee has established minimum standards governing the use, occupancy, condition, and maintenance of property, dwellings, buildings, and structures.
 If left completely unregulated, the failure to properly maintain property can become a threat to public safety and a detriment to property values and the city's general public welfare, as well as create an aesthetic nuisance.

 Report a ViolationThere are several ways to report a code violation.
-You may email the Code Enforcement Division directly, you may dial 770-986-5009, or you can submit your request through the City's website or through the MyChamblee app.
+You can email the Code Enforcement Division directly, call us at 770-986-5009, or you can submit your request through the MyChamblee app.

 All owners of multifamily rental properties that receive income for use of five or more multifamily rental units are required to submit a code compliance certificate and inspection report for 25% of units each year.
 This will result in all units being inspected over each four-year period.
 For newly constructed multifamily rental properties, inspection reports are not required for the first four years of operation following issuance of a certificate of occupancy.
 Property owners must demonstrate compliance with these requirements at the time of occupational tax certificate renewal or no later than April 30th of each year.
 See the Multi-Family Inspection Program guide for additional information, applicable code sections, and inspection checklist.

 Multifamily Inspection Program